FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 How do you muffle a dog’s bark?

 Make sure your home is airtight.
 You may install draft stoppers underneath doors. thick, insulated curtains or drapes can help to muffle the sound.
 Some companies that specialize in acoustics manufacture drapes that absorb sound.
 Thick carpeting and cushions on the couch and chairs can absorb sound.
 Another way to discourage your pup from barking when you’re not at home is to limit how much it can see outdoors.
-Acoustical panels are decorative panels that can hang from your walls and are designed to absorb sound.
+Acoustic panels are decorative panels that can hang from your walls and are designed to absorb sound.

 How do you keep a dog kennel quiet?